samgermain/ccxt/wiki/Manual.md

 The ccxt library is a collection of available crypto *exchanges* or exchange classes.
 Each class implements the public and private API for a particular crypto exchange.
 All exchanges are derived from the base Exchange class and share a set of common methods.
 To access a particular exchange from ccxt library you need to create an instance of corresponding exchange class.
 Supported exchanges are updated frequently and new exchanges are added regularly.

+The library is supported in the following languages

+- Typescript
+- JavaScript
+- PHP
+- Python
+- C#

 The structure of the library can be outlined as follows:

 ```text